trothr/best/RSYNC.md

 In Enlish, "copy all files under this directory to that directory".

-This will reliably update a file tree on the source end into an equivalent tree on the target end.
+This will reliably update a file tree from the source end into an equivalent tree on the target end.
 Either "source" or "target" must be the local system (where the `rsync` command is issued) and should be left off the path specifier for that end.